Differential Equations for Gaussian Statistical Models with Rational Maximum Likelihood Estimator: Introduction

 This article pursues the analogous classification for Gaussian models of ML degree one.
 We show that varieties of Gaussian ML degree one are in bijection with solutions to a nonlinear first-order PDE.
 This is analogous to the first step of \cite{Huh14(1)}.
 For the second step, we show that parametrizing the solutions to our PDE specializes to an open problem in classical algebraic geometry concerning \emph{homaloidal polynomials}, which have been extensively studied \cite{Dol00, DP03, Huh14(2), SST21}.
 We leave it as an open problem for future work to parametrize all solutions to our \emph{homaloidal PDE}.

 {\bf Other related work.} The concept of ML degree fits into the perspective of \emph{likelihood geometry}, introduced by Huh and Sturmfels \cite{huh2014likelihood} and part of the field of algebraic statistics \cite{sullivant2018algebraic}.
 In the discrete setting, Huh \cite{Huh13} studied the ML degree of a very affine variety and showed that, for smooth varieties, the ML degree is equal to the topological Euler characteristic.
-ML degrees have been studied for toric varieties, which in statistics correspond to discrete exponential families~\cite{ABBGHHNRID19}.
+ML degrees have been studied for toric varieties, which in statistics correspond to discrete exponential families~\cite{ABBGHHNRID19}. \resp{In particular, Garcia-Puente and Sottile showed that the discrete statistical model associated to a toric patch has ML degree one if and only if a certain Laurent polynomial associated to the toric patch is homaloidal with respect to the logarithmic toric differential~\cite{garcia-puente-sottile}.
+This highlights another setting where a homaloidal-like property is related to models with ML degree one.
+Graf von Bothmer, Ranestad, and Sottile then used this relationship to classify two-dimensional toric patches whose discrete statistical models have ML degree one~\cite{bothmer-ranestad-sottile}.}

 In the Gaussian setting, the focus has largely been on linear concentration models; i.e., models where the inverse covariance matrices lie on a linear space of symmetric matrices \cite{AGKMS21,amendola2021likelihood,boege2021reciprocal,dye2021maximum,davies2021coloured,eur2021reciprocal,jiang2021linear,MMMSV20,MMW21}.
 Further work relates ML degrees to Euler characteristics in the Gaussian setting \cite{DRGS22}.
 The ML degree was also studied for \emph{exponential varieties} \cite{MSUZ16}.

 We now introduce our main concepts.
 Let $\mathcal M$ be a semi-algebraic subset of the cone of real positive definite symmetric $m\times m$ matrices.
 We regard $\mathcal M$ as a set of concentration (inverse covariance) matrices parametrizing a mean-centered Gaussian statistical model.
 We typically assume that $\Mcal$ is \emph{scaling-invariant}; that is, $K \in \mathcal M$ implies $\lambda K \in \mathcal M$ for all positive scalars $\lambda \in \RR$.
 That is, rescaling of measurements does not affect membership in the model.
 Given data $Y_1,\dots,Y_n \in \RR^m$, the Gaussian \emph{log-likelihood function} is